Bangudae Petroglyphs: Description

-The engravings of whales and deer were made in most cases by carving out the body, while those of land animals mostly consist of outlines and patterns drawn on the rock surface.
-Such difference suggest difference in the time of production, given the overlapping relationships of the depictions.
+The engravings of whales and deer were made in most cases by carving out the body, while those of land animals mostly consist of outlines and patterns drawn on the rock surface, suggesting the differences in the time of production, given the overlapping relationships of the depictions.
 At the site, cetaceans are most important, followed by deer and land animals in that order, and there are a small number of turtles, deer, seals, fish, and birds.
 Both sea and land animals are described as being pregnant, referring to the ancient people’s desire for food and fertility.
-Since these kinds of images are hard to find out around the world, the value Bangudae site holds is considered to be huge.
+Since these kinds of images are hard to find out around the world, the value the Bangudae site holds is considered to be huge.

 Human figures

 The figures are side views of the whole body with a somewhat exaggerated penis or front images of people with mask-like faces spreading their four limbs.
 There are engravings of people hunting animals with a bow, raising their hands, and playing a long rod like a musical instrument, recalling hunting and religious acts.

+The anthropomorphous figures blowing a long stick or showing its masked face is presumed to be a mythical (religious) person.
+Some are drawn with animals like deer, suggesting that the hunting was done primarily by men.

 Animal figures

 Shapes and features enable the species to be discriminated.
 Most of them are whales and concentrated on the left main rock face.
-Ungulate mammals like deer and predatory animals like tigers, leopard, and wolves are mainly on the right main rock face.
+Ungulate mammals like deer and predatory animals like tigers, leopards, and wolves are mainly on the right main rock face.
 Animals whose species can be identified include large cetaceans such as the northern right whale, the humpback whale, the right whale, the gray whale, and the sperm whale.
-There are also sea animals such as sea turtles, seal, salmon-like fish; sea birds; and land animals such as red deer, musk deer, roe deer, water deer, tigers, leopards, wolves, foxes, raccoon dogs, and wild boars.
+There are also sea animals such as sea turtles, seals, and salmon-like fish; sea birds; and land animals such as red deer, musk deer, roe deer, water deer, tigers, leopards, wolves, foxes, raccoon dogs, and wild boars.